Savannah Cunningham: Naked ‘Marines United’ Facebook Video Gets Instagram Reply

 A post shared by Savannah Cunningham (@savannah_cunningham) on

 Some of the “Marines United” Facebook group members appear to show little regret, according to the New York Times.
-Especially since some of the “Marines United” photos of naked Marines have appeared on other websites next to photos of the Marines in uniform.
-About 55 Marines have been reported by name to investigators, states the publication, and some include officers ranked as high as lieutenant colonel.
+Especially since some of the “Marines United” photos of naked Marines have appeared on other websites, next to photos of the Marines in uniform.
+About 55 Marines have been reported by name to investigators, says the publication, and some include officers ranked as high as lieutenant colonel.

 According to the New York Times, some Marines took photos of women in the bathrooms on a ship.
 It’s those kinds of actions that need to be fought.
 A fundraiser called “Female Marines United” was set up for people who wanted to oppose the actions of “Marines United” on Facebook.